What is a Double Hung Window?

 Other Window Operating Styles to Consider

-Awning windows are similar to casement windows but, are hinged on top (instead of the side).
-These windows are generally smaller offering less air ventilation than a double hung or casement window due to their size.
-They open upward allowing air flow into your home, but, blocking rain and leaves.
+Awning windows are similar to casement windows but are hinged on the top instead of the side.
+These windows are generally smaller, offering less air ventilation than a double hung or casement window.
+But because of their design, you can leave them open in rain and snow, allowing air flow into your home while keeping out the weather and debris.

-For unobstructed views picture windows are ideal.
-Picture windows are fixed windows that do not open, making them perfect for difficult to reach places that will benefit from a natural light source.
+For unobstructed views, picture windows are ideal.
+Picture windows are fixed windows that do not open, making them perfect for difficult-to-reach places that will benefit from a natural light source.
+However, be aware that they don’t provide any ventilation.

 More Helpful Articles